zhangyongguang/sync/README.md

 The config.yaml defines multiple sync tasks.
 Each sync task specifies:
-- Multi Mappings Config: sync supports multiple mappings per source, allowing you to replicate data from multiple databases or schemas to one or more target databases/schemas simultaneously.
+- Multi Mappings Config: sync supports multiple mappings per source, allowing you to simultaneously replicate data from multiple databases or schemas to one or more target databases/schemas.
 - Type of Source (mongodb, mysql, mariadb, postgresql).
 - Source and target connection strings.
 - Database/table or collection mappings.